 Is the same process that has trained me to slow down and embrace an attitude of gratitude instead.

-Showing gratefulness as a our children become independent is definitely worth being grateful for.
+Showing gratefulness as our children become independent is worth being grateful for.

 Becoming less self-centered:

 Experiencing different phases of parenting has not always been easy for me.

 As I begin parenting older teenagers, there were some things I was not prepared for.

 I chose to focus less on my feelings and all the stress I was experiencing;

 And use my blog as a creative outlet to help other parents.